Benicia Dog Bite Lawyer

 - Medical bills

-I’m Ed Smith, a Benicia Dog Bite Lawyer.
+I’m Ed Smith, a Dog Bite Lawyer in Benicia.
 I have more than 33 years of experience with handling dog bite cases in Northern California.
 If you or someone that you care about has been hurt by a pet dog, you can call me at (707) 564-1900 or (800) 404-5400 to get my free, friendly advice.

 I take cases on the basis of contingency.
 This means you do not need to make payments up-front and will only be responsible for lawyers’ fees if I successfully resolve your case.